Latest Posts

 • It doesn’t provide localization capabilities

-So why are the Mobile Operators doing this despite the negative impact on business, one might ask?
+So why are mobile operators doing this despite the negative impact on business?
 Not to bore you with facts, but… The Short Code was created in 2002 to carry large volumes of text messages when text messaging was starting to catch on.
-Keeps in mind the extent to which text messaging has been adopted and grown since then.
-In 2003, the CTIA(Cellular Telephone Industry Association) statistic showed monthly text messaging volumes in the US to be 1.2 Billion.
-The CTIA’s latest data shows that same monthly number to be a whopping 193.1 Billion.
+Keep in mind how text messaging has been adopted and grown since then.
+In 2003, the CTIA(Cellular Telephone Industry Association) statistics showed monthly text messaging volumes in the US to be 1.2 Billion.
+The CTIA’s latest data shows that the e-monthly number is a whopping 193.1 billion.
 That is a 16 thousand percent increase in text messaging volume.

 What can Enterprises and SMB customers do to change this and make messaging with customers more affordable?
-The first step is to find out whether or not the landline phone service provider being used can activate their numbers and make them a Long Code.
-The phone numbers then have the ability to be the primary point for all customer/business interactions.
+The first step is to determine whether the landline phone service provider being used can activate their numbers and make them a Long Code.
+The phone numbers can then be the primary point for all customer/business interactions.
 As a Long Code, the phone number can be used as a regular voice line, faxing, or text messaging, giving the customer a choice on their preferred method of interaction.

 If a Landline carrier can not activate phone numbers, give them a copy of this article.
-Perhaps the phone company isn’t aware they can have this capability to offer their customers text messages.
+Perhaps the phone company isn’t unaware they can offer their customers text messages.
 (You will get extra brownie points and faster action if you remind the phone company that this is a new source of revenue for them, and they don’t have to watch the Cellular carriers lay claim to it anymore)

 If, in the meantime, it is just not available, take a stand and have a voice in the action to force the Mobile Operators to comply with the laws that tell them they can’t do this.